Donny-Hikari/ask-terminal/README.md

 ## About Prompt Template

+This project use [Mext](https://github.com/Donny-Hikari/mext) for composing the prompt template.
-[Mext](https://github.com/Donny-Hikari/mext) is a powerful text template language designed for crafting prompts for LLM.
-It is used for composing the prompt template.
+It is a powerful text template language designed for crafting prompts for LLM.